 Step One: Cleaning and Drying of the Fabric

 After it dries, you can iron it out to remove possible wrinkles present on the surface.
 Ensure that the fabric is smooth so that it won’t interfere with your painting patterns.

 Step Two: Choosing the Right Paints

 There are loads of paints available in the market today.
-Even so, not all of them work perfectly with fabrics, so if you go into the market for such a product, ensure that you pick the right one.
+However, not all of them work perfectly with fabrics.

+So if you go into the market for such a product, ensure that you pick the right one.
 One guiding factor to help you land the perfect product is the type of fabric you intend to paint.

 Step Three: Settle on the Painting Method

 In fact, they are just the regular painting methods that you must have interacted with before.
 You can go for spray painting or hand brushing, whichever works best for you.

 Step Four: What’s Your Designing Pattern?

-You cannot just wake one morning and start painting your fabric.
+You cannot just wake up one morning and start painting your fabric.
 You must pre-design the pattern you intend to have on your fabric before beginning the painting work.

 Step Five: Apply the Paint

-Once you have chosen the design pattern that you desire for your fabric, you can go ahead and apply your paints.
-Apply the formula slowly and smoothly.
-Ensure that you are doing a single color at a time.
+After choosing the design you want, you can go ahead and apply your paints.
+Apply the formula slowly and smoothly ensuring that you are doing a single color at a time.

 Watch the video below on spraying a fabric